-The CCI project provides funding support in the form of grants to share the cost of eligible activities for a maximum grant amount of USD 300,000 for each pilot project.
+The CCI project provides funding support in the form of grants to share the cost of eligible activities.
+In order to allow for several pilot projects to be supported in each of the four countries, a maximum grant amount of USD 100,000 will apply to each of the pilot project.
 The amount of funding requested is not explicitly a scoring criterion, but may be part of financial viability assessment.